 Below certain throttle positions, combustion changes to such an extent that the exhaust gas contains a relatively high amount of oxygen.
-A lean mixture is registered by the lambda sensor, although that is not necessarily the case.
-Under these conditions it is therefore preferable to deactivate the air fuel ratio control loop.
+A lean mixture is registered by the lambda sensor, although that is not

-When the throttle position is less than this value (TPS) input here, the air fuel ratio feedback control will be deactivatedd.
+When the throttle position is less than this value (TPS) input here, the air fuel ratio feedback control will be deactivated.
 Make sure this value is always set higher than the Fuel Cut Off value.
 For example a value between 0.5 - 1.5 (depending on your FCO-value).